samredai/SSetegne-NFL-Big-Data-Bowl-Submission/README.md

 y_test = test['catchSeparation']
 ```

 Next we'll use a Min-Max scaler with a range of 0-1.
 (If you're unfamiliar with Min-Max scaling, of course, I have a link to a great article.
-This one is from an article by Sebastian Raschka that's about scaling and normalization in general but has a great concise section on Min-Max scaling: ~[About Feature Scaling and Normalization: Min-Max Scaling](https://sebastianraschka.com/Articles/2014_about_feature_scaling.html#about-min-max-scaling)
+This one is by Sebastian Raschka that's about scaling and normalization in general but has a great concise section on Min-Max scaling: https://sebastianraschka.com/Articles/2014_about_feature_scaling.html#about-min-max-scaling )
 ```py
 scaler = MinMaxScaler(feature_range=(0, 1))
 x_train_scaled = scaler.fit_transform(x_train)